GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

     % drush dkan:dataset-info bf215cd3-dd81-498c-b57a-4847dbeaac44 | jq -r '.latest_revision.distributions[].resource_id'
     1fecf29222b12fc1ce2678abbc8f870f

-Now that we have the resource ID, we can tell DKAN to prepare for some other script or process to download the file.
-We use Drush to do this:
+Now that we have the resource ID, we can tell DKAN expect some other process to download the file.
+We use :code:`drush dkan:datastore:prepare-localized` to do this:

 .. code-block::